json-schema-org/website/pages/learn/getting-started-step-by-step.md

 next: Miscellaneous examples
 ---

 JSON Schema is a vocabulary that you can use to annotate and validate JSON documents.
-This tutorial guides you through the process of creating a JSON Schema document.
+This tutorial guides you through the process of creating a JSON Schema.

-After you create the JSON Schema document, you can validate the example data against your schema using a validator in a language of your choice.
-See <userevent type='plausible-event-name=activation-explore-tools'>[Tools](https://json-schema.org/implementations)</userevent> for a current list of supported validators.
+After creating your JSON Schema, you can then validate example data against your schema by using a validator in a language of your choice.
+Please, visit <userevent type='plausible-event-name=activation-explore-tools'>[Tools](https://json-schema.org/tools#validators)</userevent> and select the validator that better suit your needs.

+If you already know how to create JSON Schemas and you are looking for different JSON Schema use cases like schema generation, code generation, documentation, UI generation or JSON Schema processing or conversion, please visit <userevent type='plausible-event-name=activation-explore-tools'>[Tools](https://json-schema.org/tools)</userevent> and explore the amazing tooling available in the JSON Schema Ecosystem.

 <tableofcontent depth={2} />

 <span id="overview"></span>

 ## Overview

 The example we use in this guide is a product catalog that stores its data using JSON objects, like the following: